Enhanced Best Match Logic

 Another benefit of our enhanced match is a “strength of match” ranking that is applied to each result.
 An exact matching of multiple fields including DOB and First Name / Last Name, will return result scores equal or higher than 23, which is considered as a great score for patient matching.
 The more fields included in the API that match the patient, the higher the resulting score.

 For patient matching, athenaNet considers a score of 26 or higher an automatch.
+Please note that an API responses for an automatch will only contain one patient unless the returnbestmatches parameter is set to TRUE.
 The lowest score returned via this search is a score of 16, which will denote a partial but unconfirmed match.

 When using Soundex for matching, the score returned for a patient will be lower than if the name was properly input, however, the score will be high enough to be returned through the call.
 Results lower than 16 are not returned in this call.
 Use the MinScore input to return results greater than or equal to the input value to have more accurate matches returned.